jamesctucker/ig-event-agent/EVENT_DATA_STRUCTURE.md

 5. **Summary field**
    - AI extracts from captions or flyer text
-   - Most informative part of the event
+   - Written in engaging, newsletter-style tone for local community readers
-   - Can be quite detailed
+   - Highlights what makes the event special and worth attending

 ## Future Enhancements